Coomar25/Node.js_Backend_Developer__Sales-Management-Platform-APIs/DOCS.md

 - `src`: Contains the source code of the application.
 - `src/controllers`: Contains the controller functions for handling API requests.
-- `src/models`: Contains the Prisma models and schema.
 - `src/routes`: Contains the route definitions for the API endpoints.
-- `prisma`: Contains the Prisma configuration and migration files.
+- `prisma`: Contains the Prisma configuration and migration files and schemas.